Article 371J of the Constitution of India: Provisions

 The order defining the specifics of these reservations was issued by the President in 2013.

 Implementation

-The Kalyana Karnataka Region Development Board (KKRDB)

 In September 2013, the President gave consent for the constitution of the Kalyana Karnataka Region Development Board (KKRDB), a body headed by the Governor of Karnataka to oversee the development of the region.
-The board is responsible for creating and implementing development plans and allocating funds.

-Administrative measures

 The state government has issued orders to shift the special cell responsible for implementing Article 371J from Bengaluru to Kalaburagi, the largest city within the region.
 There have been political demands to form a separate ministry dedicated to the implementation of Article 371J.

-Financial allocation

-The state government has allocated specific funds for the region's development through the KKRDB.
 In February 2024, the state cabinet cleared over ₹1,100 crore for various development works in the Kalyana Karnataka region.

 Legal challenges and interpretation

 The implementation of Article 371J has been subject to legal scrutiny and rulings by the Karnataka High Court.